3zero2/MacBook-NoBattery-FrequencyFix/README.md

 The procedure is as follows:

 1. Disable FileVault
-1. Disable SIP
-1. Disable authenticated root
+1. Disable SIP and authenticated root
 1. Remove IOPlatformPluginFamily.kext
 1. Install CPUTune